Consequences for late or non-filing of tax returns

 Failure to attend Court will result in further legal actions taken against the Legal Personal Representative or Trustee (i.e. a warrant of arrest may be issued against the Legal Personal Representative or Trustee).

-In Court, if convicted of the offence, the Legal Personal Representative or Trustee may face a fine of up to $1,000.
+In Court, if convicted of the offence, the Legal Personal Representative or Trustee may face a fine not exceeding $5,000 for each offence.

 You must still file the outstanding tax returns.
 Otherwise, further legal actions may be taken.